Lysocline

-The lysocline is the depth in the ocean dependent upon the carbonate compensation depth (CCD), usually around 3.5 km, below which the rate of dissolution of calcite increases dramatically because of a pressure effect.
+The lysocline is the depth in the ocean dependent upon the carbonate compensation depth (CCD), usually around 5 km, below which the rate of dissolution of calcite increases dramatically because of a pressure effect.
 While the lysocline is the upper bound of this transition zone of calcite saturation, the CCD is the lower bound of this zone.

 CaCO3 content in sediment varies with different depths of the ocean, spanned by levels of separation known as the transition zone.
-In the mid-depth area of the ocean, sediments are rich in CaCO3, content values reaching 85-95%.
-This area is then spanned hundred meters by the transition zone, ending in the abyssal depths with 0% concentration.
-The lysocline is the upper bound of the transition zone, where amounts of CaCO3 content begins to noticeably drop from the mid-depth 85-95% sediment.
-The CaCO3 content drops to 10% concentration at the lower bound, known as the calcite compensation depth.
+In the mid-depth area of the ocean, sediments are rich in CaCO3, content values reaching 85–95%.
+This area is then spanned hundreds of meters by the transition zone, ending in the abyssal depths with 0% concentration.
+The lysocline is the upper bound of the transition zone, where amounts of CaCO3 content begins to noticeably drop from the mid-depth 85–95% sediment.
+The CaCO3 content drops to 0% concentration at the lower bound, known as the calcite compensation depth.

 Shallow marine waters are generally supersaturated in calcite, CaCO3, because as marine organisms (which often have shells made of calcite or its polymorph, aragonite) die, they tend to fall downwards without dissolving.
 As depth and pressure increases within the water column, calcite solubility increases, causing supersaturated water above the saturation depth, allowing for preservation and burial of CaCO3 on the seafloor.
-However, this created undersaturated seawater below the saturation depth, preventing CaCO3 burial on the sea floor as the shells start to dissolve.
+However, this creates undersaturated seawater below the saturation depth, preventing CaCO3 burial on the sea floor as the shells start to dissolve.